-Credit risk - The Code of Virginia and other applicable law, the Authority's bond indentures, and the Authority's investment policy adopted by the Board of Directors, limit credit risk by restricting authorized investments to the following: securitized time and certificates of deposit; obligations of and obligations guaranteed by the Commonwealth of Virginia or any of its counties, towns, districts, authorities, or public bodies; obligations of and obligations guaranteed by the United States or certain of its agencies; "prime" quality commercial paper; shares of any investment company the assets of which are invested exclusively in the aforementioned instruments; and certain other instruments of specified quality and rating as dictated by the resolutions.
-Not all investment types are available to each of the enterprises due to the specifications of the individual bond indentures.
+Credit risk - The Code of Virginia and other applicable law, the Authority's bond indentures, and the Authority's investment policy adopted by the Board of Directors, limit credit risk by restricting authorized investments to the following: securitized time and certificates of deposit; obligations of and obligations guaranteed by the Commonwealth of Virginia or any of its counties, cities, towns, districts, authorities, or public bodies; obligations of and obligations guaranteed by the United States or certain of its agencies; "prime" quality commercial paper; shares of any investment company the assets of which are invested exclusively in the aforementioned instruments; and certain other instruments of specified quality and rating as dictated by the resolutions.

 Concentration of credit risk - The Code of Virginia and the Authority's investment policy place no limit on the amount the Authority may invest in any one issuer.
-However, the policy establishes limitations on portfolio composition, both by investment type and by issuer, in order to control the concentration of credit risk.
+The composition of the Authority's total investment portfolio by issuer can be found above.